-Parrots are sociable animals that form close bonds, so many owners consider getting a second parrot for companionship.
-The new parrot can be their companion, giving you more free time.
+Parrots are sociable animals that form close bonds with same-species birds, so many owners consider getting a second parrot.
+The new parrot will be their companion, giving you additional free time.

-To introduce 2 parrots, house them in separate cages in different rooms.
-Once the new parrot calms down, put its cage nearby in the same room.
-Then, put the new parrot inside the cage with the original parrot and monitor them closely, separating them if they fight.
+Once the new parrot seems happy, put its cage nearby in the same room.
+Eventually, put the new parrot inside a larger cage with the original parrot and monitor them closely, separating them if they fight.

 Can Two Parrots Live in the Same Cage?

-Two or more parrots can live in the same cage when the following apply:
+Two parrots can live in the same cage when the following apply:

 - The cage is sufficiently large.